Mikaspike/SalaryPredictions/README.md

 |  4 |  587715 | COMP51      | CFO       | BACHELORS   | BIOLOGY | WEB        |          0.375    |              0.565657 |       91 |

-Next the categorical variables have been one-hot encoded:
+Next is a snapshot of the training set after undergoing one-hot encoding: